 - Third sector webinar, January 2017

-In March we held three in person engagement events for the paediatric critical care, specialised surgery in children and congenital heart disease communities.
+n March 2017 we held three engagement events for the paediatric critical care, specialised surgery in children and congenital heart disease communities.
 The aim of these events was to gain a broad spectrum of perspectives on the key issues facing paediatric critical care and specialised surgery in children; discuss potential solutions; and understand what opportunities exist in changing the service to reflect today’s climate.
 Almost 100 people took part in these engagement events and had the opportunity to comment on the review and discuss potential solutions.

 Other key documents

 - Paediatric critical care and extracorporeal membrane oxygenation: Initial analysis and early update data pack Note: the analytical pack has been updated to correct an error in bed numbers on slide 2.1 and explain the time of the use bed days consistently in section 4 and we added a caveat to 2.1 and 5.3

 - Blog by Dr Gale Pearson, Chair of the Clinical Reference Group for Paediatric Intensive Care